Belinda Carlisle: 1991–1999

-Later recordings and Go-Go's reunions
+Later recordings and the Go-Go's reunions

 2001–2009

-In 2001, the Go-Go's reunited again and released a studio album of new material, God Bless the Go-Go's.
+In 2001, the Go-Go's reunited again and released an album of new material, God Bless the Go-Go's.
 Green Day's lead vocalist Billie Joe Armstrong co-wrote the only released single "Unforgiven".
 God Bless the Go-Go's received mixed reviews from critics.
 Peter Fawthrop of AllMusic wrote "Every bit as Go-Go's, that is, as their non-hits and less remarkable material.
 While the Go-Go's sound is intact, there is not a "We Got the Beat" or a "Head Over Heels" to be found.
 It is feasible that in this age of pop rebirth, the Go-Go's decided it was now or never ...
 The album doesn't attempt to update the band's sound with hip-hop moves or electronic frippery, for which God should bless 'em, indeed.
 The girls' hold on the current pop world remains so strong that Green Day's Billie Joe Armstrong co-writes a song ("Unforgiven") in impeccable Go-Go's drag".
-In spite of the mixed reviews, the album charted in the US Billboard 200, peaking at number No. 57.
+In spite of the mixed reviews, the album charted in the US Billboard 200, peaking at number 57.
 Around the time of the Go-Go's definitive reunion tour, Carlisle appeared nude for the cover feature and a full pictorial of the August 2001 edition of Playboy.

-In 2007, Carlisle released her seventh album, Voila, which was her first full-length solo studio album in more than ten years.
+In 2007, Carlisle released her seventh album, Voila, which was her first full-length solo album in more than ten years.
 The album was produced by John Reynolds and included Brian Eno on keyboards.
 Consisting of a mix of French pop tunes and chanson standards, including covers of Françoise Hardy and Édith Piaf classics, Voila was released via Rykodisc in the UK on February 5 and in the United States the following day, February 6, 2007.
 In early 2009, Carlisle was on the eighth season of Dancing with the Stars, paired with Jonathan Roberts.
 She was the first star to be eliminated from the competition, on March 17.
 In October 2009, Carlisle took over the role of Velma Von Tussle in London's West End production of Hairspray at the Shaftesbury Theatre.
 She remained with the show until late January 2010 and was replaced by Siobhán McCarthy.